xiaohan2012/active-cascade-reconstruction/SANDBOX.md

 3. inference algorithm consider the edge weight
    - weighted and unweighted version

+# evaluation criteria impact

+- option 1: include infected queries in the test set
+- option 2: exclude all queries in the test set

+observation:

+- for option 1, ranking is entropy > pagerank > prederror > random
+- entropy and pagerank are good at query infected nodes
+- inference algorithm tends to low infection probability to all nodes (even for infected nodes)
+  - therefore for entropy, if infection probability is close to 0.5, it's very likely to be infected, therefore highly infected nodes are the most uncertain nodes (no way!)

+to think:

+- the validity of the inference algorithm
+- choice on evaluation criteria

 # TODO

 - [X] query/infer weighted SI model on grqc